sm2302/a1-grp-matlab-power-of-2-2-n/README.md

 A1 = spalloc(h, w, ncAlive);
 ```

-N in any step function is the sparse matrix whose elements are the number of alive neighbours the corresponding cell in the same position in matrix A0 has.
+N in any step function is the sparse matrix whose elements are the number of alive neighbours of the corresponding cells in A0.

 A1 is the sparse matrix that would hold `1`s where there are alive cells in the next state